robertjskelton/robertjskelton.github.io/_posts/2021-03-29-drive-cool-cars-on-a-budget.markdown

 Sweet convertible Mustang!
 It has white paint with a rare red interior, there were only 3 for sale in America with that combo when we bought this.
 This car is fast for a 4 cylinder, and is just as nice as my Corvette was.
 It has the Premium Plus package, so it has lots of digital displays, heated and cooled seats, CarPlay and Android Auto and tons of other great features.
 This is a super comfortable car that is also fun to drive.

 We bought this CPO from Sarasota Ford over in Sarasota, FL.
 We drove both the Fiat and Corvette over and traded them both in.
 It was really sad to see my C7 go, but at the same time, it was way too expensive of a car for me.

-I got a little upset not having a fun manual sports car though, so I bought myself a...
+We drove this for about 8 years and lost about $10,000 total on it, it was super reliable, and had 1 issue that was covered under warranty.
+We upgraded my wife's car to a 2021 Mercedes C43 AMG.

 ----
 ### 12. 2004 Honda S2000